eclipse-xpanse/xpanse-agent/README.md

 All arguments can also be read from environment variables.
 Variables in environment variables must be all in uppercase and must be prefixed with `XPANSE_AGENT_`.

+## Generate Client

+To generate xpanse API client, copy the xpanse openapi JSON file to `clientgen` folder.

+After that execute the [generate.go](clientgen/generate.go) file to generate the new client file.
+This will replace the existing [client go file](pkg/xpanseclient/xpanseclient.go).